 This consistency in turn depends on some things that we consider “right” goals in society.
 These can include, for instance, the right to education, the right to healthcare, the right to a family, the right to a house, the right to food, the right to decent living, the right to a dignified retirement, etc. Underlying the idea that we have rights is the idea that something is morally correct.
 Clearly, there is nothing “rational” about these “rights”.
 There could also be a society in which some or all of these may not be rights, while other things might be considered rights.
 Politicians frequently debate the notion of “right” and “wrong”, and people choose those politicians based on their personal goals.

 The point is that there is a rationality involved in determining goals, but that rationality doesn’t discuss the issue of true and false based on an axiomatic basis; it rather discusses the issue of what we consider good or bad, followed by right or wrong.
 This rationality deals in what we consider valid goals for individuals, and by implication for society as a whole.
-It is important to find a consistent set of goals, to determine a consistent set of problems, before a consistent set of axioms can be employed to solve the problems and meet the goals.
+It is important to find a consistent set of morals, which then lead to a consistent set of goals, before a consistent set of axioms can be employed to solve the problems and meet the goals.

 Goals Depend on Morality

 Ultimately, which goals are right can only be decided if a system of moral values has been predetermined.
 From the standpoint of goals, these moral values are choices, just as from the standpoint of reasoning, the problems to be solved are choices.
 Our moral values decide what we consider right or wrong.
 These notions of morality are ideally expected to subordinate our notions of good or bad.
 By definition, happiness is good, and distress is bad.
 But what makes you happy or distressed isn’t a priori determined.
 Your notion of happiness depends on your personality, or what you deem to be good or bad for you.
 Similarly, our moral values are not given a priori.
 They too are choices in a society wihch decides some collective morals to be the chosen ones for that social organization of mutual peace and respect.

-For instance, a set of physical states can be given many meanings, which appear as choice.
+A set of physical states can be given many meanings, which appear as choice.
 You can push the problem back by defining a set of axioms which decide your language—i.e. the mapping between physics and semantics.
 Now, the selection of an axiom-set appears as a choice.
-You can further push this problem backwards and define a set of goals or the notion of right and wrong, which produce the axioms, and this selection of goals becomes the new choice.
-You can even take this problem a step backwards and define the goals based on a set of moral values, or what constitutes our sense of well-being and happiness, and the selection of these moral values now appears as a choice.
+You can further push this problem backwards and define a set of goals or the notion of good and bad, which produce the axioms, and this selection of goals becomes the new choice.
+You can even take this problem a step backwards and define the goals based on a set of moral values, or what constitutes our sense of right and wrong, and the selection of these moral values now appears as a choice.

 What is Choice?